The Best 3 Days In San Francisco Itinerary

 Getting a Visa

-With an ESTA visa you can enter the country and to spend up to 90 days there.
-It is usually valid for 2 years – perfect if you are planning to visit the US a few times in a relatively short time period.
+With an ESTA visa, you can enter the country and spend up to 90 days there.
+It is usually valid for 2 years – perfect if you plan to visit the US a few times in a relatively short period.

-You need and ESTA even if you only intend to transit through the US on your way to another country.
+You need an ESTA even if you only intend to transit through the US to another country.

 Where to stay in San Francisco

-San Francisco is expensive, so you must be prepared to pay a lot of money even for a hostel.
-If you have just 3 days in town, it’s best you stay centrally.
+San Francisco is expensive, so you must be prepared to pay much money even for a hostel.
+If you have just 3 days in San Francisco, you should stay centrally.
 The following are some good places to stay, based on budget:

 san francisco